-March 23, 2018, I defended my PhD thesis, Representation learning for natural language (click for details).
-The last five years, I have spent as a PhD student in the machine learning research group at Chalmers university of technology, working on deep learning and natural language processing.
+I have a PhD in machine learning from Chalmers university of technology, my thesis is called Representation learning for natural language (click for details).
 I have worked on summarization, dialogue systems, adversarial training, and character-based RNNs for sequence labeling and morphological analogies.
 I also have experience in convnets and policy gradient methods.